mongodb/mongo-c-driver/docs/dev/earthly.rst

    .. option:: --file <filepath>

       **Required**.
 Specify a path to a file (on the host) to be signed.
-This file must be a descendent of the directory that contains the ``Earthfile`` and must not be excluded by an ``.earthlyignore`` file (it is copied into the container using the COPY__ command.)
+This file must be a descendant of the directory that contains the ``Earthfile`` and must not be excluded by an ``.earthlyignore`` file (it is copied into the container using the COPY__ command.)